 7 Kale Bed and Breakfast

-A great value-for-money hotel, Basque Boutique may only be a two-star pensión, but it rivals even some the finest hotels in the city.
-Located in the centre of the Old Town, it’s delicately decorated with handmade wooden furniture, eccentric sculptures and lots of wood.
-Original features such as beams and exposed brick walls also add to the ambiance.
-There are just eight themed rooms, which are individually decorated and centred around Basque culture.
-Choose from the Gernika room, the txakoli (Basque white wine) room, and the Basque language room.
+A great value-for-money hotel, Basque Boutique may only be a two-star pensión, but it rivals even some of the finest hotels in the city.
+Right in the centre of the Old Town, it is delicately decorated with handmade wooden furniture, eccentric sculptures and lots of wood.
+Original features such as beams and exposed brick walls also add to the ambience.
+There are just nine themed rooms, which are individually decorated and centred on Basque culture.
+Choose from the Gernika room, the txakoli (Basque white wine) room or the Basque language room.

 Mark Nayler contributed additional reporting to this article.